-We reached the railway station Tjuratam after a over 500 kilometers ride from Shymkent by a night train on a early Saturday morning.
+We reached the railway station Tjuratam after an over 500 kilometers ride from Shymkent by a night train on an early Saturday morning.
 We were warmly welcomed by our friend Oleg at the Tjuratam train station.
 After handshakes we went by his car and with the appropriate access documents to the city of Baikonur.
 Russia rents the ground of Baikonur Cosmodrome and city from Kazakhstan since the fall of the Soviet Union.
 So the city and also the Cosmodrome is surrounded by a huge wall and checkpoints at the street and rail exits.

 By the way: The official name of Baikonur was Leninsk till 1995.
 Only the Cosmodrome Baikonur hold the name Baikonur from a Kazakh city Baykonur 300 km northeast of the Cosmodrome.
-They used the name to confuse the west from the real position of the spaceport.
+They used the name to confuse the West from the real position of the spaceport.

 After our long train ride through the yellow steppe, we immediately noticed the lush greenery planted by human hands in Baikonur.
 You can recognize by a closer look that this oasis is kept alive only by small blue or green water pipes.
 A precious commodity.
 It reminded us very fast on our flower oasis Shymkent.

 In the late morning we strolled over the market of Baikonur.
 We immediately saw that we were not in a normal market.
 Many advertisements contained a Soyuz rocket in the center – even if only electronic goods or food was advertised.
 At the market stalls, rocket models, cups and T-shirts – related to the cosmodrome – were offered.

 We also noticed on this Saturday in which isolated environment the Cosmodrome Baikonur is located when we made a bathing excursion to the popular bathing lake Kamyslybas.
 We drove 150 kilometers on almost straight roads through the endless, always the same looking steppe.